Hoop is an app to make new friends online all around the world. There is no direct interaction on Hoop. Users can simply send friend requests.

 • We use technical tools to filter these content:

-- we perform image analysis to make sure that users post at least one photo that shows their face.
+- we perform image analysis to make sure that users on iOS post at least one photo that shows their face.

 - we perform image and text analysis to prevent users from posting inappropriate content such as explicit language, nudity or sexual content.